TingDaoK/crt_c_reviewer/README.md

 # crt_c_reviewer

-an AI reviewer for aws-c code
+an AI reviewer for aws-c code.

+The biggest news for aws-common-runtime for this year is @graebm left the team🥲, who is our beloved engineer and best in the world code reviewer.
+Github Copliot provides code review functionalities, but it cannot be used.

+So, this project is trying to learn from the best code reviewer and try to do some code review jobs using AI agent.

 ## MCP client used

-My fork on fast agent, which uses bedrock claud and fetch your AWS credentials from env, using crt instead of claud directly. https://github.com/TingDaoK/fast-agent
+My fork on fast agent, which uses bedrock claud and fetch your AWS credentials from env, using crt, instead of claud directly.
+So that we are fully AWS based. https://github.com/TingDaoK/fast-agent

 ## How to run it